-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as you possibly can.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are helpful tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for us to arrive, below are some tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Dispose of as much standing water as possible, using a mop or towels.
-(Do not use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using towels or a mop.
+(Never use the vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot wet carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid being on carpet if possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking or tracking on carpet if at all possible.
+Do not use “DIY” home carpet cleaners.

-- Walls/Ceilings: Don’t attempt to wash or wipe ceilings or other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wipe or wash ceilings or other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business is damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by water, mold, storm, fire or other disaster, Call Paul!